HydeZero/OtwArchiveHelper/reference.md

 Gets the work page as an HTML string.
 This is useful for displaying the work in a web view or for further processing.

 Parameters:
-- workId [string]: The ID of the work to retrieve.
+- `workId` [string]: The ID of the work to retrieve.
 This is the number in the URL of the work page.
 You can pass the `workId` output from `GetTagPageList` (index 0) or `GetTagPageString` to this function to get the work page.
+- `chapterId` [string]: The ID of the chapter to retrieve.
+Optional, defaults to chapter 1 if not provided.
 Returns:
 A string containing HTML of the work page.
 The HTML will be as shown:
 ```html